Rachnerd/graphql-dataloader-poc/README.md

 }
 ```

-This works find for a simple query that hits all available resources:
+This works fine for a simple query that hits all available resources:

 ```graphql
 {